chandru89new/notes.druchan.com/contents/one-sunday-at-the-hal-museum.md

 ---
-title: 'One Sunday at the H.A.L Museum'
+title: "One Sunday at the H.A.L Museum"
 date: 2016-09-19
 slug: one-sunday-at-the-hal-museum
 ---